 Investor Advocates for Social Justice (IASJ), is a 501(c)(3) non-profit organization representing investors with faith-based values who seek to leverage their investments to advance human rights, climate justice, racial equity, and the common good.
-On behalf of our Affiliates, we engage companies to address strategic environmental, social, and governance issues and advocate for change.
-IASJ uses a variety of shareholder advocacy strategies to encourage corporations to adopt more ethical and sustainable business practices and believes in seeking out and building collaborative partners who share similar goals, in an effort to increase the effectiveness and impact of our work.
-Founded in 1975, formerly known as the Tri-State Coalition for Responsible Investment, we have over forty years of experience with shareholder advocacy and responsible investment.
+Founded in 1975 within the movement to encourage corporations to leave apartheid South Africa, IASJ has over forty years of experience with shareholder advocacy and responsible investment.
+IASJ uses a variety of advocacy strategies to encourage corporations to adopt more ethical and sustainable business practices and believes in seeking out and building collaborative partners who share similar goals.
+To achieve these outcomes, IASJ takes a human rights-based approach and conducts rigorous research, relies on international and domestic legal frameworks and norms, and works closely with civil society organizations and impacted communities.

 IASJ is seeking a human rights and shareholder advocacy legal intern to support shareholder advocacy efforts during Summer 2024.

 Under the supervision of a licensed attorney, the legal intern will conduct legal and policy research on a variety of human rights issues, including environmental justice, racial justice, and labor rights.
 The intern’s work will be split between supporting IASJ’s overall programmatic work and conducting discrete research projects on a variety of timely human rights and Environmental, Social, and Governance (ESG) issues.